THE AROMA OF THE KALMUS

 ROYAL DEMAND

-It was this distinctive scent, along with the gloves' irresistible softness, that led Europe's royalty to specifically request gloves from Randers via letters to the Danish royal house.
+It was this distinctive scent, together with the gloves' irresistible softness, that led Europe's royalty to specifically request gloves from Randers via letters to the Danish royal house.

 KALMUS BRAND SIGNATURE

-The Kalmus flower now adorns all RHANDERS' products as a testament to part of the cultural heritage and history that the brand represents.
+The Kalmus flower now adorns all RHANDERS' products as a testament to the cultural heritage and history of the brand.
 The Kalmus jewellery is either plated with 14-karat gold or created from the semi-precious stone hematite.
-The choice of material is rooted in the beneficial properties of the flower: gold is known to enhance positive emotions linked to the chakra.
-Hematite represents grounding and has a balancing effect.
+The choice of material is rooted in the beneficial properties of the flower: gold is known to enhance positive emotions linked to the heart chakra.
+Hematite has a balancing and grounding effect.

 RHANDERS IN HISTORY

-The monasteries revolutionized several areas of the Danes' daily life, as the monasteries' network in Europe meant an unprecedented exchange of knowledge, e.g. in agriculture and disease treatment.
+The monasteries revolutionised several areas of the Danes' daily life, as the monasteries' network in Europe meant an unprecedented exchange of knowledge, e.g. in agriculture and disease treatment.

-Before the monasteries existed in Denmark, only "wise" women and men could treat the sick, but with the monasteries' gardens with herbs for use in medicine and literature about disease, the treatment of diseases in the surrounding areas of the monastery improved significantly.
+Before the monasteries existed in Denmark, only "wise" women and men could treat the sick, but with the monasteries' gardens full of medical herbs and literature about diseases, the treatment of diseases in the surrounding areas of the monastery improved significantly.